-EMS is a potent mutagen and tetratogen, however I took a small crumb of comfort from the fact that is is only a “potential” carcinogen and that “It can induce mutations at a rate of 5×10-4 to 5×10-2 per gene without substantial killing.” ….I should be ok then (!)
+EMS is a potent mutagen and teratogen, however, I took a small crumb of comfort from the fact that is is only a “potential” carcinogen and that “It can induce mutations at a rate of 5×10-4 to 5×10-2 per gene without substantial killing.” ….I should be ok then (!)

 It is very easy to convince yourself that you don’t actually get that much stuff on your lab coat.
 But a friend of mine (cheers Ian!) once gave me a great example that shows how wrong you’d be…

 Labs that make printer dye look pretty much like the lab you work in.
-Scientists are weigh, pipette and pour chemicals together while wearing lab coats, gloves and safety glasses.
+Scientists weigh, pipette, and pour chemicals together while wearing lab coats, gloves, and safety glasses.

-The difference is that everying (and I mean everything) in the lab is covered in dye.
+The difference is that everything (and I mean everything) in the lab is covered in dye.
 The lab coats are covered in dye, the benchtops, the equipment… everything.